-The Company had no income tax expense due to operating losses incurred for the years ended December 31, 2020 and 2019.
+The Company had no income tax expense due to operating losses incurred for the years ended December 31, 2021 and 2020.
 The Company accounts for income taxes in accordance with ASC 740, which requires that the tax benefit of net operating losses, temporary differences and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
 Because of the Company's recent history of operating losses, management believes that recognition of the deferred tax assets arising from the above-mentioned future tax benefits is currently not likely to be realized and, accordingly, has provided a full valuation allowance.

-The Company's income tax expense for the years ended December 31, 2020 and 2019 are summarized below:
+The Company's income tax expense for the years ended December 31, 2021 and 2020 are summarized below:

-De cember 31, 2020 De ecember 31, 2019
+December 31, 2021 December 31, 2020

 Current:

 Federal \$ - \$ -

 State - -

-Foreign - -
+Foreign -

-Total current \$ - \$ -
+Total current \$ - 9 -

 Deferred:

-Federal \$ (4,502,016) \$ (2,952,519)
+Federal \$ (6,076,003) \$ (4,502,016)

 State - -

-Foreign (480,666) -
+Foreign (240,902) (480,666)

-Change in valuation allowance 4,982,682 2,952,519
+Change in valuation allowance 6,316,905 4,982,682

 Total deferred - -

-Income tax provision (benefit) \$ \$
+Income tax provision (benefit) \$ - 9 -